 If you have lost a loved one and believe another person’s negligence is to blame, you may be able to file a wrongful death claim to collect compensation for your losses.
 However, you will have to prove three essential claims to win such a case.
 We discuss these case elements here.

-A wrongful death claim will only be appropriate in certain very specific situations.
-Working with an experienced wrongful death attorney, you must be able to prove that the person who caused the accident that led to your loved one’s death did so, whether negligently or intentionally, despite having a responsibility to ensure his or her safety.
-In other words, you must prove the following:
+A wrongful death claim may only be filed by certain family members.
+To read more on this, read this article.
+To prove that the person who caused the accident that led to your loved one’s death did so, whether negligently or intentionally, you must prove the following:

 - The defendant breached that duty of care.
 Once it is established that the defendant had a legal duty to not harm the victim, it must be proven that he did indeed breach that duty through negligence or intention.
 Driving while intoxicated is a clear breach of duty, but a simple driving error may not meet the standard.
 Likewise, it may be determined that a doctor, while performing a procedure that led to the death of a patient, did not do so negligently or intentionally.